Zelenskyy seeking to bolster Ukraine’s air defences at Rome conference

 Italian organisers said 100 official delegations were attending, along with 40 international organisations and development banks and 2,000 businesses, with the participation of civil society and local Ukrainian governments.

-Reporting from Kyiv, Al Jazeera’s Rory Challands said: “The conference is focused on Ukraine’s reconstruction, getting private sector involvement and that sort of thing.
-While that is, of course, very important, we can see … that Ukraine has much more immediate concerns as well that need addressing.”

-While in Rome before the conference, Zelenskyy met Pope Leo on Wednesday, marking the second in-person encounter between the two leaders since Leo was elected as head of the global Catholic Church in May.
+While in Rome before the conference, Zelenskyy met Pope Leo on Wednesday, marking the second in-person encounter between the two leaders since the pontiff was elected as head of the global Roman Catholic Church in May.

 According to a Vatican statement, the pair “discussed the ongoing conflict and the urgent need for a just and lasting peace”.
 Both sides raised again the possibility of the Vatican hosting peace talks between Moscow and Kyiv – an idea dismissed by Russia in May.